jimmyho-929/nba_2021/README.md

 The features I plan to implement are:

-  1. Read data from an external file, such as text, JSON, CSV, etc, and use that data in your application.
+  - [x] 1.
+Read data from an external file, such as text, JSON, CSV, etc, and use that data in your application.
-  2. Visualize data in a graph, chart, or other visual representation of data.
+  - [x] 2.
+Visualize data in a graph, chart, or other visual representation of data.
-  3. The program should utilize a virtual environment and document library dependencies in a requirements.txt file.
+  - [x] 3.
+The program should utilize a virtual environment and document library dependencies in a requirements.txt file.

 ## STRETCH:

    4. Use pandas, matplotlib, and/or numpy to perform a data analysis project.
 Ingest 2 or more pieces of data, analyze that data in some manner, and display a new result to a graph, chart, or other display.
-  5. Use a Jupyter notebook to document your data analysis.
+  - [x] 5.
+Use a Jupyter notebook to document your data analysis.